 - Choose a CD that does not have an early withdrawal penalty.
-For example, consider the Ally Bank No Penalty CD, which earns a competitive rate on an 11-month CD, and should you need to withdraw your money you can - including any interest earned - without paying an early withdrawal penalty any time after the first six days of funding your CD.
+The Ally Bank No Penalty CD allows you to withdraw all your money, including interest earned, without any penalty, any time after the first six days following the date you fund your account.

 - Keep your money in the CD until the maturity date.
 This may seem obvious, but a careful look at when you will need access to your funds will help you avoid tying up your money for too long just to get the best rate.

 - Put your money in a money market or savings account that has greater flexibility of access than a CD.